Revised Oct. 1, 2019

 We commissioned the law firm of Faegre & Benson to investigate every allegation of sexual abuse we have on file—even in cases where an initial investigation found no wrongdoing.
 We took this step to guarantee we had complete and accurate information on which we could take action if necessary.
 Ultimately, conducting the investigation is part of our commitment to accountability, ensuring the safety of the people we serve and doing all that we can to earn the trust of the public.

 2. How many Crosiers are under restriction today?

-There are five Crosiers living under restriction for sexual abuse of a minor.
-Four of the eight Crosiers identified in the 2002 investigation have died or left the Order since the investigation was completed.
+There are four Crosiers living under restriction for sexual abuse of a minor.
+Five of the eight Crosiers identified in the 2002 investigation have died or left the Order since the investigation was completed.

 3. Why are you not removing those who have committed sexual abuse of a minor from your Order?

 As a religious order, we have made a lifetime commitment to support our members' physical and spiritual well-being.
 However, those who have committed sexual abuse of a minor have been removed from public ministry and are living under stringent restrictions.
 If the individual Crosier does not comply with the restrictions placed on him, or is not following his recovery program, we may begin proceedings to remove him from the Order.
 In addition to restrictions, we have many processes in place to ensure the safety of those we serve and the people near our communities.
 There have been no reported incidents of sexual abuse of a minor by a Crosier after he has been placed under restrictions.

 4. What are the restrictions placed on those who have committed sexual abuse of a minor?